panzi/oembedendpoints/README.md

 And then there are patterns that reference match groups in the URL patterns, e.g. `{1}` for the first matched group, `{2}` for the second etc.

-If a pattern occures in the query string of URL it's value should be URL-encoded.

-**TODO:** Maybe it should be URL encoded in any case?

 ### Pattern Syntax

 There are several named patterns: